Phagevo/Flint/README.md

 # 🚀 __PJNAME__ : AI-powered protein receptor mutation

 A computational tool designed to generate protein receptor mutants that allows enhanced binding specificity towards a target ligand, based on [PocketGen].
 While generating a set of mutated receptor structures, __PJNAME__ evaluates their affinity with the ligand using [AutoDock Vina].
-The key point is that the docking simulation is embedded as a scoring function, making it the target of the gradient descent.
+By default, our custom `__MODELNAME__` pre-trained model checkpoint is used for the generation.
+The key point is that the docking simulation was embedded as the scoring function during the learning transfer, making it the target of the gradient descent (see [Model](https://2024.igem.wiki/evry-paris-saclay/model) article on the team's wiki).

 ## Outputs and expected results